 At first glance, Hotal Colombo appears as if it could be a set piece from an unreleased Wes Anderson film—think Grand Budapest Hotel meets The Darjeeling Limited—but it is, in fact, a Black Sheep restaurant.
 The formidable restaurant group has no shortage of exceptional eateries dotted around Soho, but Hotal Colombo stands apart from the rest by virtue of being one of the only Sri Lankan restaurants in Hong Kong.

-For a crash course in Sri Lankan classics, try the fiery, tangy devilled shrimps ($128), steamed idlis ($58) in lentil stew, and hopper with kiri hodi ($88), a crisp coconutty pancake served with turmeric and coconut gravy.
+For a crash course in Sri Lankan classics, try the fiery, tangy devilled shrimps, steamed idlis in lentil stew, and hopper with kiri hodi, a crisp coconutty pancake served with turmeric and coconut gravy.
 Going all out?
-Order a round of mud crab ($688), which you can have cooked to your liking—coconut lime curry, chilli tamarind, or garlic butter.
+Order a round of mud crab, which you can have cooked to your liking—coconut lime curry, chilli tamarind, or garlic butter.

 Hotal Colombo, 31 Elgin Street, Central | (+852) 2488 8863

-The brainchild of Chi Chi Cham and Galaxy Tattoo’s owners, this neon-drenched restaurant and bar is fiercely irreverent and wholly original.
-With walls bedecked in tattoo designs, a menu of fusion comfort food, and dirt-cheap drink deals, Holy Eats is a fun, if sacrilegious, spot to spend an evening.
-While most people come for the “holy hour” drinks ($35 house pours from 4 pm to 8 pm) or $30 “disciple of the month” specials, the cocktails are nothing to be sniffed at either—try the rum-based Loco for the Coco ($115) for a taste of tropical flavours or The Black Pope ($130) for the Holy Eats take on an espresso martini.
+This neon-drenched restaurant and bar is fiercely irreverent and wholly original.
+With walls bedecked in tattoo designs, a menu of fusion comfort food, and attractive drink deals, Holy Eats is a fun, if sacrilegious, spot to spend an evening.
+While most people come for the “holy hour” drinks, the cocktails are nothing to be sniffed at either—try the rum- and cognac-based Between the Sheets or Holy Water for a refreshing palette cleanser.

 Holy Eats, 23 Elgin Street, Central | (+852) 2890 2892